Home » Cryptocurrency Trading Guide

 Examples of Cryptocurrency

-The first cryptocurrency to use the blockchain technology was Bitcoin, which is still the most precious and most popular coin.
-Now, there exist over a thousand cryptocurrencies with different functions and uses.
+The first cryptocurrency to use the blockchain technology was Bitcoin, which is still the virtual asset with the highest value and the most popular crypto coin.
+Now, in addition to Bitcoin, over a thousand cryptocurrencies with different functions and applications also rule the crypto market.

 Cryptocurrency designation: money or security?

-As much as cryptocurrencies are seen as money, the U.S. Internal Revenue Service (IRS) classified it as fiscal security or asset.
+While many consider cryptocurrencies to be a form of money, the U.S. Internal Revenue Service (IRS) classifies crypto as fiscal security or asset.
 This means that if you profit from investing or trading in cryptocurrencies, the government will tax you for it.
-The United States Department of Treasury in a proposal announced that taxpayers are to report transactions of $10k and above to the Internal Revenue Service.
-How an investor is taxed depends on the duration they hold their assets.
+In a proposal submitted by the United States Department of Treasury, it was announced that taxpayers are to report transactions of $10k and above to the Internal Revenue Service.
+The tax rate and the type of tax applied to crypto profits depends on the duration of the investments and the type of service US traders have initiated in the crypto market.

 Origin of Bitcoin